danwalterlink/vault/dnd.brew.md

 -> cost backloading. action surge - attempt thing and then pay resources.

 ## additional rules
-### healing:
+### healing
 : receiving over your biggest hit dice worth of hp in healing:
 - makes you hungry;
 - while hungry makes you starving.
 - while starved depletes hit dice a number of hit dice could have rolled (rounded up).
 - while starved and without adequate hit dice additionally gives you one level of exhaustion. h2

 #### Potions
 : healing potions restore health according to : minor healing potion (2d4 + constitution modifier) ||